advancedAgritek-BB/coinTrader_Trainer/README.md

 ```

 See the [GPU tutorial](https://lightgbm.readthedocs.io/en/latest/GPU-Tutorial.html)
 for full instructions.
-For an AMD Radeon RX 7900 TX install ROCm or the
+Install the AMD driver (or ROCm) so your GPU appears when
-appropriate OpenCL drivers so the GPU is recognized by `rocminfo` or `clinfo`.
+running `clinfo`.

 Once LightGBM is built with GPU support you can train using the CLI: